 - Project advisors

 - Securities attorney

 Below is a chart to help illustrate the different parties involved in an EB-5 deal, the roles they play, their relationship to the project and the project sponsor, and the timing of their involvement in the process.

 EB-5 Project Structuring – The Key Structuring Decisions

-If structured as debt, the loan from the NCE into the JCE can take the form of any debt instrument imaginable, with the differing priorities, covenants and obligations that come with each such type, such as a senior loan, second position loan, or a mezzanine loan.
+If structured as debt, the loan from the NCE into the JCE can take the form of any debt instrument imaginable, with the differing priorities, covenants, and obligations that come with each such type, such as a senior loan, second position loan, or a mezzanine loan.
 Equity can also be structured in a variety of ways.
-Capital structuring decisions are deal-specific and must be tailored to the needs of the project, the target investors, and the EB-5 capital’s position in the overall capital stack.
+Capital structuring decisions are deal-specific and must be tailored to the needs of the project, the target investors, and the position of the EB-5 capital in the overall capital stack.
 An experienced securities attorney can provide guidance on some of these key decisions and ensure the project is legally structured and marketable to investors.